noel-pena/noel-pena/README.md

 # 👋 Hello!

 I'm a Full-Stack Developer with a keen eye for design.
-I specialize in creating dynamic and responsive web applications using React.js for the frontend and Node.js, Python, or Java for the backend.
+I specialize in creating dynamic and responsive web applications using React.js for the frontend and Node.js, or Python for the backend.
 I love to learn new technologies and take on new challenges.

 ## 🛠️ Languages and Tools